 Since then I’ve taken more than 12,000 photos of Cub Scouts and learned a lot about what makes great Scout photos.
 As the assistant Cubmaster and Cubmaster of Great Lakes Council’s Pack 631, I used these photos for volunteer appreciation gifts and events, crossover ceremonies for Webelos becoming Boy Scouts, our pack’s Facebook page, and “Join Scouting Night” presentations.

-Our “Join Scouting Night” photo presentation shows potential Scouts our pack’s camping trips, submarine overnights, pinewood derby races, and Scouts shooting BB guns and arrows at Cub Scout Day Camp.
+Our “Join Scouting Night” photo presentation shows potential Scouts our pack’s camping trips, submarine overnights, pinewood derby races, and Scouts shooting arrows at Cub Scout Day Camp.